Skip to navigation Skip to content

 Manual debt

-The quarterly, yearly, expiry and bond return reviews are not automatically generated when the assuree has been granted a recoverable payment on a multiple record instead of the assuree's AoS record.
+The quarterly, yearly, expiry and bond return reviews are not generated when the assuree has been granted a recoverable social security payment on a multiple record instead of the assuree's primary record linked to the AoS case.

-Service officers need to raise a manual debt directly on the assurer's record in the Debt Management and Information System (DMIS) and issue manual debt letters.
-DMIS is accessed using Customer First or Customer Record.
+Service Officers will need to raise a manual AoS debt directly on the assurer's record in the Debt Management and Information System (DMIS) and issue manual debt letters.
+DMIS can be accessed using Customer First or Customer Record.

-When the AoS yearly or expiry reviews are generated in Process Direct and contains incorrect debt details, as a last resort AoS processing staff may need to:
+If the yearly or expiry reviews generated in Process Direct contain incorrect debt information, AoS processing staff need to:

 • zero out the debt to finalise the review